-- Remove the cardboard box (outer packaging). - Visually inspect the outer tray and ensure that: 2 - exposure to ethylene oxide processing is indicated by a green dot on the tray - the tray is not damaged. - Break the seal on the outer tray.
-Visually inspect the two inner 3. trays.
+- Remove the cardboard box (outer packaging). - 2.
+Visually inspect the outer tray and ensure that: - exposure to ethylene oxide processing is indicated by a green dot on the outer tray - the tray is not damaged. - 3.
+Break the seal on the outer tray.
+Visually inspect the two inner trays.
 Confirm that both of the inner trays are not damaged. - Notice that the tray containing the Sterile Silicone Implant 4.
 Template has a blue stripe.
-The tray containing the cochlear implant displays the Cochlear logo.
+The tray containing the cochlear implant and cochleostomy sizing tool displays the Cochlear logo.